shw3512/shw3512.github.io/teach/cysec-g30/index.md

 How to detect (often though not always):

-- Unexpected
+- Is unexpected
-- From an unusual source (e-mail address, phone number)
+- Is from an unusual source (e-mail address, phone number)
+- Uses a generic greeting
 - Uses social-engineering tactics

 #### To do